uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Be aware you cannot size volumes down even if you have free storage on it, you can only size them up.
+    Be aware you cannot size volumes down even if you have free storage on it, you can only size them up (i.e. increase them).
 <!-- markdownlint-disable MD046 -->

 ## Deleting a Volume